neeravkaushal/2020-Genome_Assembly_Workshop/kmers/kmers.md

 **GATCCTAC,     ATCCTACT,     TCCTACTG,     CCTACTGA,     CTACTGAT,     TACTGATG,     ACTGATGC**

 For shorter fragments, as in the above example, the total number of K-mers estimated is n = 7, which it is not close to actual fragment size of L which is 14 bps.
-But for larger fragments , the total number of K-mer’s (n) provide a good approximation to the actual genome size.
+But for larger fragments, the total number of K-mer’s (n) provide a good approximation to the actual genome size.
 The following table tries to illustrate the approximation:

 K=18